 Some OutCasting youth participants prefer to remain anonymous and are not included here.

 OutCasters with asterisks were members of the founding group of OutCasters in 2011.

-IN OUR HOME STUDIO (WESTCHESTER COUNTY, NEW YORK)
+IN OUR MAIN STUDIO (WESTCHESTER COUNTY, NEW YORK)

-Brianna is currently a junior in high school and joined Outcasting in July of 2015.
+Brianna is a graduating senior who will be attending SUNY New Paltz to study English.
+She joined Outcasting in July of 2015 and loves the work she has been able to do through the show.
 She enjoys loud music, slam poetry, and competitive swimming.